 Post in 2016

-Unilife is a U.S.-based medical device and technology company specializing in the design, development, manufacturing, and supply of innovative delivery systems for injectable drugs and vaccines.
-The company has created a drug delivery platform that offers smart, reusable auto injectors, allowing patients to control the speed of injection.
-This technology enhances the delivery of therapies that come in standard prefilled barrels, thereby supporting pharmaceutical and biotechnology companies in providing injectable biologics, drugs, and vaccine products.
-Through its focus on differentiated delivery systems, Unilife aims to improve patient experiences and outcomes in drug administration.
+Unilife is a U.S.-based medical device and technology company that specializes in designing, developing, and manufacturing innovative delivery systems for injectable drugs and vaccines.
+The company has created a drug delivery platform that features smart, reusable auto-injectors, allowing patients to control the speed of injection.
+This technology enhances the delivery of therapies packaged in standard prefilled barrels, catering to the needs of pharmaceutical and biotechnology companies that produce injectable biologics, drugs, and vaccines.
+Unilife's focus on differentiated delivery systems aims to improve patient experiences and outcomes in medication administration.

 Tizona Therapeutics